NUWCDIVNPT/stig-manager/docs/features/index.rst

 ..
   Collaborate on Steps 3 and 4 of the RMF Process
   ===================================================

+  STIGMan separates your evaluation data from the .ckls that previously contained them.
+  Instead of sending .ckls around ahving to check that they are in order, perfect .ckls are generated on demand.
+  STIG Manager produces .ckls that represent

+  Based off a canonical STIG, so you don't have to worry if the .ckl STIG is altered.

   Collaborate on STIG Evaluation and management.
 Make use of others expertise.